NicBB5/assignment2-Black/README.md

 | France | Wine, known for food, Art, and you can go to Paris | 5 days |
 | Switzerland | Beatiful landscape, great people, and lots to do | 8 days |
 | Japan | Citylife, video games, and countryside Japan | 10 days |

+---
+# Funny Quotes
+> "Sometimes you got to specifcally go out of your way to get into trouble.
+It's called fun."
+>>*- Robin Williams*

+> "You know the trouble with real life?
+There's no danger music."
+>>*- Jim Carrey*